 The Isle of Wight Council’s Street Trading Policy is used by the licensing authority to assist in the determination of applications for a street trading consent.
-The new policy, applicable from 1 August 2014 can be viewed by clicking here (PDF, 256.66KB, 13 pages).
+View the current Street Trading Policy , which has been applicable from 1 August 2014.
+(PDF, 256.66KB, 13 pages).

 For trading at a market, applicants should obtain permission from the market organiser to trade at the market, before applying for a street trading consent.
 Applicants who are granted street trading consents for a market will be expected to abide by the rules of that market as well as conditions attached to the street trading consent.

 A fee must be paid at the time an application is made.
 The fee covers the cost of administration, inspection and enforcement activity.
-To find out the current street trading fees and charges, please click here (PDF, 86KB, 1 page).
+View the street trading fees and charges (PDF, 86KB, 1 page).

-The public register of existing licences, consents, permits and registrations can be viewed by clicking here.
+View the public register of existing licences, consents, permits and registrations.

 Apply for a Street Trading Consent